Approximations of the connection Laplacian spectra: Introduction

 \section{Introduction}

-This paper is a continuation of our previous works where we approximated the Riemannian Laplace-Beltrami operator with the discrete graph Laplacian and a convolution-type operator in the spectral sense (\cite{BIK1,BIK2,L}).
-This convolution-type operator, called convolution Laplacian, is defined by averaging over metric balls of small radius, and it is a natural extension of the discrete graph Laplacian in a continuous setting.
-Moreover, we proved in \cite{BIK2} that the spectrum of the convolution Laplacian enjoys stability under metric-measure approximations in a large class of metric-measure spaces.
+This paper is a continuation of our previous works where we approximated, in the spectral sense, the Riemannian Laplace-Beltrami operator with the discrete graph Laplacian \cite{BIK1,L} and a convolution-type operator \cite{BIK2}.
+This convolution-type operator, called the \emph{$\rho$-Laplacian} (with a small parameter $\rho>0$), is defined by averaging over metric balls of small radius, and it is a natural extension of the discrete graph Laplacian in a continuous setting.
+A notable feature of the $\rho$-Laplacian is that it is not based on differentiation and is readily available on general metric-measure spaces.
+Furthermore, we proved in \cite{BIK2} that the spectrum of the $\rho$-Laplacian enjoys stability under metric-measure approximations in a large class of metric-measure spaces.
+Ideally, we define the $\rho$-Laplacian as a notion of Laplacian on metric-measure spaces (in the spectral sense).
+Our earlier results in \cite{BIK1,BIK2,L} show that the definition makes sense for Riemannian manifolds.
+We hope that the spectra of the $\rho$-Laplacians could converge as $\rho\to 0$, in a large class of metric-measure spaces, with the limit related to known concepts of Laplacian in \cite{G1,G2}.

 The present paper is concerned with the connection Laplacian on vector bundles.
-In this paper, we introduce an analogous convolution connection Laplacian acting on vector bundles.
-This operator is regarded as a generalization of the convolution Laplacian (on functions) we defined in \cite{BIK2}, and its discretization is a generalization of the graph Laplacian.
-We prove that for Euclidean or Hermitian connections on closed Riemannian manifolds, the convolution connection Laplacian and its discretization both approximate the standard connection Laplacian in the spectral sense.
+In this paper, we introduce an analogous convolution Laplacian acting on vector bundles over metric-measure spaces.
+This operator can be regarded as a generalization of the $\rho$-Laplacian (on functions), and its discretization, also known as the \emph{graph connection Laplacian}, is a generalization of the graph Laplacian.
+We prove that for Euclidean or Hermitian connections on closed Riemannian manifolds, our convolution Laplacian and its discretization both approximate the standard connection Laplacian in the spectral sense.
+The spectral convergence of the graph connection Laplacians may have applications in numerical computations and manifold learning, in particular analyzing high-dimensional data sets, see e.g. \cite{BN,TGHS,JH,KW,SW,SW2,WR} and the references therein.